PIC18 Microcontroller: What It Is and How to Use it

 Difference Between the PIC16 and the PIC18

-The first notable difference is the PIC18 boasts more speed than PIC16 and can reach operating speeds of 48Mhz.
+The first notable difference is the PIC18 boasts more speed than the PIC16 and can reach operating speeds of 48Mhz.
 Also, PIC18 features hardware division, and PIC16 doesn’t.

 There’s also the case of bank switching, where PIC18 makes it more stress-free than PIC16.